-C. STATUTORY IMMUNITY
+С. STATUTORY IMMUNITY

-The Fifth Amended Complaint identifies Mr. Fiore as a member (shareholder) of the SpeedVegas

-LLC (UMF No. 1) and the owner of the subject Lamborghini Aventador that crashed while being driven at SpeedVegas by Craig Sherwood with driving coach Gil Ben-Kely in the passenger seat.
-Mr. Fiore was also a compensated member of SpeedVegas's board of directors at the time of the Incident.
-UMF No. 2.
+The Ward/Sherwood Complaint identifies Mr. Fiore as an owner (member) of the SpeedVegas LLC (UMF No. 1) and the owner of the subject Lamborghini Aventador that crashed while being driven at SpeedVegas by Craig Sherwood with driving coach Gil Ben-Kely in the passenger seat.